-The best way to start the college search may be to put aside for now, the idea of the "right school."
+The best way to start the college search may be to put aside the idea of the "right school."
 There are more than 3,400 two- and four- year colleges in the United States.
 Every student aspires to find a college that is "a good fit," and it is very possible to achieve this goal.
 Students and parents should keep in mind, though, that there is seldom just one right school.
-In reality, there are a number of "right" colleges and universities out there just waiting to be discovered by a student and his/her family.
+There are several "right" colleges and universities out there just waiting to be discovered by a student and his/her family.

-The college you select should fit YOU; the only colleges which deserve the title good, better, or best, are the colleges that are that for YOU.
-Chances are, you will be able to find half dozen colleges, all of which have the characteristics you are seeking.
+The college you select should fit YOU!
+You will be able to find half a dozen colleges, all of which have the characteristics you are seeking.
 Invest yourself in your search and in this process.
 Don't forget that you do have control, but also responsibility.
-The "process" involves three primary decisions, and YOU make two of them: Where you will apply and which school you actually attend among those to which you were admitted.
+The "process" involves three primary decisions, and YOU make two of them: Where you will apply and which school you attend.

-As you formulate the list of colleges, you should remember the Golden Rule of the college admissions process: Never apply to a college that you would not gladly attend if offered the choice.
+As you formulate the list of colleges, you should remember the Golden Rule of the college admissions process: Never apply to a college that you would not gladly attend if offered the opportunity.